nexusformat/definitions/manual/source/utilities.rst

 	nxdl_to_hdf5.py

 **nxdl_to_hdf5.py** (https://github.com/nexusformat/exampledata/tree/master/nxdl)
-    nxdl_to_hdf5.py is a python script that creates hdf5 files from the NeXus definition files  (i.e. nxdl.xml).
-Currently, only application definitions and some contributed_definitions are supported as the code depends on the existance of an NXentry in the definition.
+    ``nxdl_to_hdf5.py`` is a Python script that reads the NeXus definition files (files ending with ``.nxdl.xml``) and creates example Python scripts as well as HDF5 files for each definition.
+There are generated example scripts of each application definition for both *h5py* and *nexusformat*.
+Currently, only application definitions and some contributed_definitions are supported as the code depends on the existence of an :ref:`NXentry` in the definition.

 Data Analysis
 #############